mochi-hpc/mochi-doc/docs/source/pymargo/02_bulk.rst

 .. note::
    In the code above we have used :code:`bytes` objects as buffers.
-   The ::code:`create_bulk` function can however work with any object that satisfies the
+   The :code:`create_bulk` function can however work with any object that satisfies the
    `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_,
    such as :code:`bytearray`, :code:`array.array`, numpy arrays, etc.,